ARMmbed/mbed-client-example-6lowpan/README.md

 For client side configuration, please follow the steps below.

-1. Set application certificate as described in [Setting Certificate for the application](#setting-certificate-for-the-application) chapter.
+1. Set the application certificate as described in [Setting Certificate for the application](#setting-certificate-for-the-application) section.
 2. Configure the `mbed-client-example-6lowpan` application to use the IPv6 address of the ARM mbed Device Connector:
 	* The `/source/lwm2mclient.cpp` file contains the IPv6 address of the ARM mbed Device Connector.
-By default, this is set to  "2607:f0d0:3701:9f::20".
-It should be at line 28, as the value of `MBED_DEVICE_CONNECTOR_URI`.
-The full address format is `coap://<IPv6 address>:PORT`, that is "coap://2607:f0d0:3701:9f::20:5684".
+By default, this is set to `2607:f0d0:3701:9f::20`.
+It can be found on line 28, as the value of `MBED_DEVICE_CONNECTOR_URI`.
+The full address format is `coap://<IPv6 address>:PORT`, that is `coap://2607:f0d0:3701:9f::20:5684`.
 3. Configure the `mbed-client-example-6lowpan` application to use an appropriate radio channel based on your hardware.
-See [Changing radio channel](#changing-radio-channel) below for instructions.
+See [Changing radio channel](#changing-radio-channel) section for instructions.
 4. Build `mbed-client-example-6lowpan` (see [Build instructions](#build-instructions)).
 5. Load the `mbed-client-example-6lowpan` application binary to the FRDM-K64F board (see [Running the example application](#running-the-example-application)).